nicwest/site/content/pages/cv.md

 * Hired, trained, and managed a large number engineers.
 * Oversaw and/or was directly involved in design and development of technical solutions to hundreds of business problems.
+* As Head of Engineering I was part of the executive team and I was responsible for the engineering, product and data teams.
+* Worked along side business leaders to translate business objectives into techincal and product related projects.
 * Negotiated and maintained external supplier contracts.
-* As Head of Engineering I was part of the executive team and I was responsible for the engineering, product and data teams.

 **2015 - 2018:** Senior Software Engineer &larr; Software Engineer @ Ingresso
 *Ingresso is a international aggregator for the  primary ticketing market*